 Bicycles are an important transport mode in Australia.
 Cycling for transport and recreation is increasing in popularity but we need to encourage more people to use active transport for short trips.
 More people cycling for everyday transport will help reduce the high costs of congestion, pollution and physical inactivity.

-The Australian Bicycle Council'ssecretariat is provided by Austroads with funding from the Commonwealth Department of Infrastructure and Transport.
-The Council coordinates the implementation of the National Cycling Strategy 2011-16 which aims to double the number of Australians cycling by 2016.
+The Australian Bicycle Council'ssecretariat is provided by Austroads with funding from the Commonwealth Department of Infrastructure and Regional Development.

 Austroads publishes the design guidelines for the planning, design and construction of cycling facilities.